 The shift away from plastic will be a big change as currently, according to the National Geographic Society, only 9% of all the plastic ever produced has been recycled.
 In the UK, the government has set a target to recycle three-quarters of plastic packaging by 2035.

 Can all plastic be recycled?

 The majority of households can recycle the plastic bottles that milk, juice and toiletries come in.
 However, thinner plastics such as carrier bags and cling film are much more difficult to recycle so fewer councils collect these.
-Recycle Now shows what you can and can’t recycle in your postcode.
+Take a look at the Useful resources at the end of this guide to find out what you can and can’t recycle in your postcode.

 How can you reduce your plastic waste?

-- Try and avoid buying clothes that release large amounts of plastic microfibres when washed - acrylic and polyester are the biggest offenders
+- Try to avoid buying clothes that release large amounts of plastic microfibres when washed - synthetic materials like acrylic and polyester are the biggest offenders.

-Greenpeace has more tips to reduce your plastic use here.
+- Greenpeace has more tips on how to reduce your plastic use here.